How to Activate and Use Free WiFi Calling When You Travel

-How to use Wifi Calling for Free Calls While Traveling
+How to use international Wifi Calling to make Free Calls While Traveling

 Which cellphone Carriers Use WiFi Calling?

 I use Sprint, but WiFi Calling is not exclusive to Sprint.
-My fiancé, Alex uses Verizon and an Android (Samsung) and was alerted to his WiFi Calling feature shortly after me.
-After doing some research, I can confirm that the four major US mobile carriers: AT&T, Verizon, Sprint, and T-Mobile all offer WiFi calling now.
+My husband, Alex uses Verizon and an Android (Samsung) and was alerted to his WiFi Calling feature shortly after me.
+After doing some research, I can confirm that the four major US mobile carriers: AT&T, Verizon, Sprint, and T-Mobile all offer free wifi calls through Wifi Calling.

-- iOS instructions: Go to settings; scroll down to "Phone"; under the "Calls" section, click on "Wi-Fi Calling"; Toggle switch to turn on (it will light green when on)
+iOS instructions to activate free wifi calling on iPhone: Go to settings; scroll down to "Phone"; under the "Calls" section, click on "Wi-Fi Calling"; Toggle switch to turn on (it will light green when on)